lissertations/openrefine/README.md

 `value.reinterpret("utf-8")`

 #### Get subfields out of your name headings before clustering
 As mentioned, the excellent Cluster and edit and Reconciliation features only work with plain text (that is, text without MARC subfields).
 This workflow is quite convoluted, and you don't have to finish it today!
-This is part of a real workflow that I used at work.
+This is part of a real workflow that Alissa used at work.

 To strip the MARC subfields from the 100 field:
 1. Put a text facet on the Tag column, and select 100 from the list on the left